BCL 102: Lower receivers

 The lower receiver incorporates the magazine well, the pistol grip, the buttstock, the buffer and the buffer spring.
 The lower receiver also contains the trigger, disconnector, hammer and fire selector (collectively known as the fire control group).

+Barrel

+Some of their barrels were reportedly made by International Barrels Inc.

 Sights

 The BCL 102 uses standard picatinny rails, which allows the use of various scopes and sighting devices.

 Muzzle devices

 The BCL 102's barrel has standard 5/8" x 24 threading on the end, which allows a variety of muzzle devices to be installed on it.
 As of Wave 2, they come with a flash hider installed.

 Magazines

 The BCL 102 uses 10-20-30-round staggered-column AR-10/SR-25 style magazines.
-Due a clause in Canada's magazine restrictions the maximum amount limit allowed is 10 rounds while using a XCR-M pistol magazine.
+Due a clause in Canada's magazine restrictions, the maximum amount limit allowed is 10 rounds while using a XCR-M pistol magazine.
 All other common magazines available are pinned or physically limited to 5 rounds per Canadian law.